Episcopal Church Women (ECW)

 The Event Team plans and organizes many of the social and fun events that are part of our life together at Saint Peter’s.
 If you are interested in helping with any of the many events that take place during the year (Rally Day picnic, Oktoberfest, Trunk-R-Treat, etc.)

 The Fledglings: A Saint Peter’s Writing Group

 No level of prior experience is necessary–this group is open to anyone who thinks writing may sound like fun!
 The group meets Wednesdays at 5:30 p.m. in a classroom off the Christian Education hallway.
 We are using the book One Year to a Writing Life: Twelve Lessons to Deepen Every Writer’s Art and Craft by Susan M. Tiberghien.

-The Library team catalogs books donated to the library, re-shelves books that are returned, and repairs books as needed.
+The Library team catalogs books donated to the library (located in Room 1 of the Education Wing), re-shelves books that are returned, and repairs books as needed.
 Volunteers come in once a week.